DaveThw/EosRemote/Installing.md

 ## Then, to access the Web App
 - The EOSRemote Web App can be found at something like: <https://192.168.1.2:1880>
-- Or alternatively, using the current GitHub code: <https://davethw.github.io/EOSRemote/?server=192.168.1.2&port=1880> - this may mean that you don't need to install the Certificate Authority to avoid security warnings..?
+- Or alternatively, using the current GitHub code: <https://davethw.github.io/EOSRemote/?server=192.168.1.2&port=1880> - if you haven't installed the Certificate Authority the WebSocket may fail to connect - you won't see any security warnings, except in the Console (within Developer Tools)
 - And the Node-RED interface can be found at: <https://192.168.1.2:1880/node-red/>